Faculty Notes: November 2011

 Robert W. McGee, associate professor, has been appointed editor-in chief of Open Ethics Journal (a Bentham journal).
 He recently completed a PhD in applied global ethics at Leeds Metropolitan University, Leeds, England.

 Modesto A. Maidique, executive director of the center, president emeritus of FIU and Alvah H. Chapman Jr. Eminent Scholar Chair in Leadership, Department of Management and International Business; Mayra Beers (PhD ’11, MA ’95), the center’s director; and Jeffrey Thomas, formerly a graduate research assistant with the center, did a poster presentation titled “The Leaders Toolbox: A Deconstruction of High-Stakes CEO Decision-Making” at the Society of Judgment and Decision-Making in Seattle, November 4-7, 2011.

-Tags: Andrew Yap, Center for Leadership, CFL, College of Business, Deanne Butchey, Department of Decision Sciences and Information Systems, Department of Finance and Real Estate, Department of Management and International Business, Department of Marketing, Ed Glab, FIU, FIU Business, Florida International University, Jerry Haar, Joyce J. Elam, Juan I. Sanchez, Ken H. Johnson, Kuldeep Kumar, Mary Ann Von Glinow, Mayra Beers, Modesto A. Maidique, Nancy Borkowski, Robert W McGee, School of Accounting, Sushil Gupta
+Tags: Andrew Yap, Center for Leadership, CFL, College of Business, Deanne Butchey, Department of Decision Sciences and Information Systems, Department of Finance and Real Estate, Department of Management and International Business, Department of Marketing, Ed Glab, Faculty Notes, FIU, FIU College of Business, Florida International University, Jerry Haar, Joyce J. Elam, Juan I. Sanchez, Ken H. Johnson, Kuldeep Kumar, Mary Ann Von Glinow, Mayra Beers, Modesto A. Maidique, Nancy Borkowski, Robert W McGee, School of Accounting, Sushil Gupta

 Is this your first time here?
 Subscribe to our